 How long does it take S&P Global Ratings to complete a CTA and what are the requirements?

 Generally, we can complete a CTA in six weeks following the receipt of required information.
 We will typically require a granular breakdown of revenues and capital expenditures and will meet with the company to ask for clarification.
-In addition to this analytical meeting, we will meet with the client at the beginning to explain our process and at the end to provide our feedback in advance of sending the report.
-The timeline could be somewhat longer if we are dealing with a complex company, orif other conditions warrant it.
+In addition to this analytical meeting, we will meet with the entity at the beginning to explain our process and at the end to provide our feedback in advance of sending the report.
+The timeline could be somewhat longer if we are dealing with a complex company, or if other conditions warrant it.

 If the company is unable to provide sufficiently granular financial information, we are more likely to apply the Shades conservatively, which we describe in more detail in our Shades of Green Analytical Approach.
 Our review relies on the accuracy, timeliness and completeness of the financial data and information provided by the company, and we do not provide any assurance of this data.